Get to know me

 I believe life offers endless possibilities and the possibilities can be waiting behind every door.
 Why not strive for creating the most IDEAL life for ourselves as possible?
 We have the ability to create the life that we want.
 As I struggled myself in the past with self-confidence, overweight, anxiety, and losing my best friend in a homicide, ”coming out on the other, happy side” of life is something that hits close to home for me.
 I hope I will be able to succeed in my chosen career for as long as possible.

 Another dream I have is building an animal sanctuary, but since we are not planning to settle in Estonia in the long run, this dream is currently on hold.
-In the meantime I am sponsoring a farm animal at my favorite sanctuary and also gladly raise awareness about animal exploitation on my Instagram account @kimbenker.
+In the meantime I am sponsoring a farm animal at my favorite sanctuary and also gladly raise awareness about animal exploitation and talk about the benefits of a plant-based diet on my Instagram account @kimbenker.

 What’s your favorite thing about yourself?